ggcds/ggcds/README.md

 <h2>About me:</h2>
 <p>
 Professional with 3 years of experience in Data Science and Business Intelligence, leading strategic projects focused on digital transformation, cost reduction, and performance improvement.
-Proficient in tools such as Python, SQL, Power BI, Excel, and cloud platforms (AWS and GCP), applying predictive modeling, data visualization, and process automation to support data-driven decision-making.
+Applies predictive modeling, data visualization, and process automation to support data-driven decision-making.
 Production Engineer graduated from PUC Minas, with an MBA in Artificial Intelligence, Data Science, and Big Data for Business from Ibmec.
 </p>